apollo994/phylocontext/README.md

 # phylocontext
 Provide phylogenetic context to genome annotations

-### What about annotations in close species?
+### Obtain annotations frome related species
 The goal of this projects is to obtain genome annotations from organisms related to a species of interest.
 This task is particularly usefull in the context of genome annotation and comparative genomics.
 This program relies on `datasets` and `dataformat` CLI form [NCBI Datasets](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/) to facilitate the download of the annotations.
-Specie are generally refered as their ncbi taxonomy identifier.
+Species are generally refered as their ncbi taxonomy identifier.

 This project is currently under development.